-Wasco is a global operator providing a full range of pre-commissioning, commissioning, maintenance and decommissioning services for both onshore and offshore facilities.
+WSC is a global operator providing a full range of coating services for both onshore and offshore pipelines.
 Our capabilities in pipe manufacturing, pipe coating and offshore corrosion control stems from a collective expertise of our extensive global facilities spanning Asia, West Africa, the Middle East, Europe and the United States.